Skip to content

 • Use online design platforms like Adobe Creative Cloud or Figma.

-If you think your working from home tasks might require more bandwidth, talk with your ISP to find the right plan for your needs.
+If you think your remote work tasks might require more bandwidth, talk with your ISP to find the right plan for your needs.

 For your apartment

-If you’re deciding whether or not a 2 gig connection is enough for your apartment, consider the number of people, devices, and internet habits.
+If you’re deciding whether or not a 2 Gig connection is enough for your apartment, consider the number of people, devices and habits.

 For a large home